Centre for Evidence-Based Medicine: Sports products

-A systematic review conducted in 2012 discovered a very little effect of carbohydrate drinks on sport performance of the general population.
+A systematic review conducted in 2012 discovered very little effect of carbohydrate drinks on sport performance of the general population.
 This work formed part of a joint investigation with BBC Panorama and the British Medical Journal.
 A linked article published in the BMJ reported a "striking lack of evidence" to back up claims for popular sports brands.
 A further analysis of a broad range of sports products showed that the evidence for many sports products is poor quality and insufficient to inform the public about the benefits and harms of the products.

 Self care

-Systematic review and individual patient data meta analysis research in the centre has shown that, even with little training, people on oral anticoagulation (Warfarin) can successfully self-monitor, and even self-manage their disease in the community.
+Systematic review and individual patient data meta analysis research in the centre has shown that, even with little training, people on oral anticoagulation (warfarin) can successfully self-monitor, and even self-manage their disease in the community.
 Patients capable of self-monitoring and self-adjusting therapy have fewer thromboembolic events and lower mortality than those who self-monitor alone.
-In 2014, Carl Heneghan along with Alison Ward became directors of a World Health Organization Collaborating Centre for Self-Care in Non-communicable disease.
+In 2014, Carl Heneghan along with Alison Ward became directors of a World Health Organization Collaborating Centre for self-care in non-communicable disease.